lit/lit/.changeset/tasty-sloths-pump.md

 '@lit-labs/ssr': patch
 ---

-fix a race condition in `RenderResultReadable` which could skip async work.
+Fix a race condition in `RenderResultReadable` which could skip async work.